wdawson/okta.github.io/_source/_posts/2017-09-19-build-a-secure-notes-application-with-kotlin-typescript-and-okta.md

 ng new client
 ```

 It takes a minute or two to install all the dependencies.
-After it finishes, you can run `ng serve` to view the app, or `ng test` to run unit tests.
+After it finishes, cd into the `client` directory.
+You can run `ng serve` to view the app, or `ng test` to run unit tests.
 If you want to verify that the end-to-end tests pass, run `ng e2e`.

 Create a service and component using the `generate` (alias: `g`) command.
 You can use `s` as an alias for `service` and `c` as an alias for `component`.